justlark/notwithout.help/docs/security-whitepaper.md

 - The user can specify an expiration date for the **Form**.
 After this date, the **Form** and all **Submissions** are permanently deleted from the database.
 This is implemented as a daily cron job.
-- When a user is viewing **Submissions** with a password-protected **Secret Link** and is idle for more than 15 minutes—as detected by listening to various input events—the unprotected **Secret Link Key** is deleted from the browser session storage and the user is required to re-enter the password to load the page.

 ## API